thamanameexusa/DrupalSearch/README.md

 If you're using the [Sublime Package Manger][pc-link] hold down Ctrl+Shift+P and type `Package Control: Install Package`.
 Then search for `DrupalSearch` and hit return.

-If you're not using the package manager then go to your Sublime packages directory(Sublime Text/Packages) Then run this command `git@github.com:thamanameexusa/DrupalSearch.git`.
+If you're not using the package manager, go to your Sublime packages directory(Sublime Text/Packages).
+Then run this command `git clone git@github.com:thamanameexusa/DrupalSearch.git`.

-Or you can download the package as a zip file [https://github.com/thamanameexusa/DrupalSearch/archive/master.zip][download-link] then copy it into your Sublime packages directory.
+Or you can download the package as a zip file [https://github.com/thamanameexusa/DrupalSearch/archive/master.zip][download-link]
+Then copy it into your Sublime packages directory.

+The "Packages" directory can be found in the following locations:
+* OS X:
+  ~/Library/Application Support/Sublime Text 2/Packages/
+  ~/Library/Application Support/Sublime Text 3/Packages/

+* Linux:
+  ~/.config/sublime-text-2/Packages/
+  ~/.config/sublime-text-3/Packages/

+* Windows:
+  %APPDATA%/Sublime Text 2/Packages/
+  %APPDATA%/Sublime Text 3/Packages/

 ## 🔗 Settings
 ```js